peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note7>(7)</sup> Such techniques usually involve [**_Markov chains_**](https://en.wikipedia.org/wiki/Markov_chain), which are outside this page's scope.</small>

+<small><sup id=Note8>(8)</sup> A convex polygon can be trivially decomposed into triangles that have one vertex in common and each have two other adjacent vertices of the original polygon.
+Triangulation of other polygons is nontrivial and outside the scope of this document.</small>

-<small><sup id=Note8>(8)</sup> "Jitter", as used in this step, follows a distribution formally called a _kernel_, of which the normal distribution is one example.  _Bandwidth_ should be as low or as high as allows the estimated distribution to fit the data and remain smooth.
-A more complex kind of "jitter" (for multi-component data points) consists of a point generated from a [**multivariate normal distribution**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
+<small><sup id=Note9>(9)</sup> "Jitter", as used in this step, follows a distribution formally called a _kernel_, of which the normal distribution is one example.  _Bandwidth_ should be as low or as high as allows the estimated distribution to fit the data and remain smooth.
+A more complex kind of "jitter" (for multi-component data points) consists of a point generated from a [**multinormal distribution**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
 "Jitter" and bandwidth are not further discussed in this document.</small>

-<small><sup id=Note9>(9)</sup> A convex polygon can be trivially decomposed into triangles that have one vertex in common and each have two other adjacent vertices of the original polygon.
-Triangulation of other polygons is nontrivial and outside the scope of this document.</small>

 <small><sup id=Note10>(10)</sup> That article also mentions a critical-hit distribution, which is actually a [**mixture**](#Mixtures_of_Distributions) of two distributions: one roll of dice and sum of two rolls of dice.</small>